nilscox/zetecom/app/src/components-v2/guidelines.md

 unauthenticated user must be tested.
 In countrary, unit tests for a Logo component or a react provider are not required.

 ---

+**Avoid using index.tsx.**

+Prefer repeating the folder's name instead, it's clearer and makes it easier to find files.

+---

+**Define prop values first, callbacks after and the css prop last.**

+---